nahwu/expense-app-backend/README.md

 1. **Feature:** Multi accounts visibility for family sharing
 1. **Feature:** Upload and attach image to expense
 1. Properly do Swagger documentation (OpenAPI 3)
+1. Do different env (1 for dev.
+1 for production)

 # X. OPTIONAL - Developers only